Some issue is producing a CPU overload when executing a real-time application.

-If you allow the overload, model execution continues until a predefined event occurs (see Allow CPU Overloads).
+If you allow the overload, model execution continues until the allowed overload limit is reached.
 If the model continues to run after a CPU overload, the time step lasts as long as the time required to finish the execution.
 This behavior delays the next time step.

-Model design or target computer resources cause real CPU overloads.
+Model design or target computer resources cause CPU overloads.
 Possible reasons are:

-The target computer is too slow or the model sample time is too small (see Limits on Sample Time).
+The target computer is too slow or the model sample time is too small.

 The model is too complex (algorithmic complexity).

 I/O latency, where each I/O channel used introduces latency into the system.
 I/O latency can cause the execution time to exceed the model time step.